cecilehannay/CESM-Tutorial-Innovator/_sources/README.md

 ## Temporary link

 We need to move the material to the NCAR github.
-In the mean time, this is in Cecile's repo.
+Brian wants to organize all the community tutorial somewhere.
+In the mean time, this material is in Cecile's repo.

 Link to material on [Cecile's github](https://cecilehannay.github.io/CESM-Tutorial-MD/README.html)